phha/click_config_file/README.rst

 mode <http://configobj.readthedocs.io/en/latest/configobj.html#unrepr-mode>`_.

-You can add support for additional configuration providers by setting the `x`provider` keyword argument.
+You can add support for additional configuration providers by setting the `provider` keyword argument.
 This argument expects a callable that will take the configuration file path and command name as arguments and returns a dictionary with the provided configuration options.